American Legion Riders Chapter 132

 The American Legion Riders is an official program of The American Legion and is a program of the sponsoring local Legion Post.
 ALR groups must conform to and abide by the American Legion Constitution and Bylaws and the regulations, decisions and directives of the sponsoring Post.

-About the Riders: American Legion Riders chapters are known for their charitable work, which has raised millions of dollars for local children’s hospitals, schools, veterans homes, severely wounded service members and scholarships.
-Since 2006, Riders nationwide have participated in the Legion Legacy Run raising over 1 million dollars for the Legacy Scholarship Fund, established to provide scholarships to children of U.S. military personnel killed since Sept.
+About the Riders: American Legion Riders chapters are known for their charitable work, which has raised millions of dollars for local children’s hospitals, schools, veterans’ homes, severely wounded service members, and scholarships.
+Since 2006, Riders nationwide have participated in the Legion Legacy Run raising over 12 million dollars for the Legacy Scholarship Fund, established to provide scholarships to children of U.S. military personnel killed in action and to children of service members awarded a 50% or higher service-connected disability rating since Sept.
 11, 2001.

 ALR program guidelines:

-- The only recognized The American Legion Rider logo is that which is copyrighted and sold through The American Legion National Emblem sales
+The only recognized American Legion Rider logo is that which is copyrighted and sold through The American Legion National Emblem sales.

 Legion Riders today